MuchChaca/jsTraining/codeSchool/AngularJS/level-1/README.md

 The slide:
 <img src="https://image.ibb.co/ksbZ9w/slide_controller_angularjs.png" alt="Slide" title="Slide" height="auto">

 We can place our gem into the **closure**.
-Now from inside the controller we need to set this gem equal to a proprity of this controller so:
+Now from inside the controller we need to set this gem equal to a property of this controller so:
 ```js
 (function(){
 	var app = angular.module('store', [ ]);